freakent/dbus-mqtt-devices/README.md

 5) 	When a device disconnects it should notify the driver by publishing a status message with a connected value of 0.
-With MQTT the preferred methos of achieving this is through am MQTT "last will".
+With MQTT the preferred methods of achieving this is through am MQTT "last will".

     For example:

 		`{ "clientid": "fe001", "version": "v1.0", "connected": 0, "services": {"t1": "temperature", "t2": "temperature"}}`

-    plead note: the contents of the "services" are actually irrelevant as all the device services are cleared by the message
+    please note: on disconnect the contents of the "services" are actually irrelevant as all the device services are cleared by this action.

 ## Things to consider: